Jwilles/weather-app/README.md

 ## Run

-After install include your OpenWeather API key as indicated below and simply run the app with "npm start" in the outer directory
+1. After install include your OpenWeather API key in a .env file with the format KEY=YOUR-KEY-HERE

+2. Run the app with "npm start" in the outer directory